Heather Stefanson

-Heather Dorothy Stefanson (born May 11, 1970) is a Canadian former politician who served as the 24th premier of Manitoba from 2021 to 2023; the first woman in the province's history to hold that role.
+Heather Dorothy Stefanson (born 11 May 1970) is a Canadian former politician who served as the 24th premier of Manitoba from 2021 to 2023, the first woman in the province's history to hold the office.

 She is the former leader of the Progressive Conservative Party of Manitoba and served as Leader of the Opposition of Manitoba after the 2023 Manitoba election.
-She was the member of the Legislative Assembly (MLA) for the electoral district of Tuxedo until May 6, 2024.
+She was the member of the Legislative Assembly (MLA) for the electoral district of Tuxedo until 6 May 2024.

 Early life and career

-Stefanson was born on May 11, 1970, in Winnipeg, Manitoba.
+Stefanson was born on 11 May 1970, in Winnipeg, Manitoba.
 She was raised in Winnipeg, where she attended St. John's-Ravenscourt School.
 She received a Bachelor of Arts in political science from the University of Western Ontario.

 After receiving her degree, Stefanson worked as a special assistant in the Office of the Prime Minister under Brian Mulroney before returning to Manitoba in 1993 as an assistant to federal Agriculture Minister Charlie Mayer.

 From 1995 to 2000, Stefanson was a member of the University of Manitoba's Young Associates organization.
 From 1998 to 2000, Stenson volunteered on Premier Gary Filmon's Executive in Tuxedo.

 In 1999, Stefanson was suspended for seven months by the Manitoba District Council of the Investment Dealers Association of Canada for failing to meet educational requirements.
 Stefanson was found to have made 34 inappropriate trades while she was working as an investment adviser at Wellington West Capital.
 In 2003, Wellington West Capital was fined $13,000 for failing to supervise the activities of Stefanson.
 She had been suspended from acting in the capacity of a registered representative but had issued statements to clients indicating her employment as a registered representative during this suspension.